Living Biblically

 Living Biblically is an American television sitcom created by Patrick Walsh and executive produced by Walsh and Johnny Galecki, with co-executive producers Andrew Haas, Spencer Medof, and director Andy Ackerman.
 The series was based on A. J. Jacobs' best-selling book, The Year of Living Biblically.
 The Warner Bros.
 Television-produced series began airing on CBS on February 26, 2018.
-The running time was thirty minutes per episode and included a laugh track.
+The running time was 22 minutes per episode and included a laugh track.
 On May 11, 2018, CBS canceled the series after only eight of the thirteen first season episodes had aired.
 The network aired the remaining episodes from July 7 until July 21, 2018.

 Plot

-The series chronicles a married film critic and expectant father's decision to improve his life by living according to the Bible, literally, after the death of his best friend.
+The series chronicles Chip Curry: a married, lapsed Catholic film critic and expectant father's decision to improve his life by living according to the Bible, literally, after the death of his best friend.
+Though his wife and coworkers are confused and skeptical, Chip receives support from priest Father Gene, who nonetheless warns him of the potential consequences of trying to live by literal Biblical principles in modern times.